What are loanwords and loan translations or calques

 - you’d probably use your smartphone.

-⤷ All of these words are examples of loanwords: they started off life in English but other languages have appropriated them.
+⤷ These words are examples of loanwords: they started off life in English, but other languages have appropriated them.

-Whether or not you consider this to be a good thing is a matter of opinion.
+Whether or not you consider this a good thing is a matter of opinion.

-⤷ Or maybe this is another example of the linguistic hegemony of the English language over smaller languages, whose importance is eroded further still.
+⤷ Or maybe this is another example of the linguistic hegemony of the English language over more minor languages, whose importance is eroded further still.

 Beware of poor calques

 If you subscribe to the latter, then you’d probably favor the use of calques.

 Using loan translations can add to the richness of your language without peppering your translation with foreign words.